- This post deals with Aldi’s foldable exercise bike. If you’re looking for the Crane Pedal Exerciser, you can find it here.

 In testing out the LCD screen, we noticed a couple of hiccups.
 One, it’s a non-backlit screen, which can make it difficult to see in low light.
 Two, the software can be occasionally buggy.
 For example, we found that if we accelerated really hard or decelerated really hard (i.e. interval training) while holding the pulse handles, the time on the display would sometimes reset.
 We also found that, once we started pedaling, we couldn’t display just the time by itself — we had to display the time as part of the rotating scan feature.
 Display issues can happen with budget exercise bikes, but, just the same, be aware that there may be some here.

 As for the rest of the bike?
 In our tests, we found it generally comfortable to ride, with a solid base on the ground to keep things stable and a smooth pedaling experience.
 The different tension settings provide a variety of options for making the workout more or less difficult, and they can be adjusted with little difficulty mid-workout.
 Thanks to the adjustable positioning of the seat, it feels relatively comfortable while using.
-We’ve noticed that our backsides are sometimes a little sore from the seat hours later, but we’re hoping that fades with more use.

 Oh, and when you’re done, the bike easily folds back up and wheels to wherever you need to put it.